-- "Choosing Passwords" on page 84 discusses how to choose more secure passwords and avoid easily guessed ones. - "PROM Passwords" on page 85 discusses use of PROM passwords. - "Second (Dialup) Passwords" on page 87 discusses how to associate a second password (often called system or dialup passwords) with specific tty lines. - "Creating a Shadow Password File" on page 89 describes the use of a shadow password file to hide even the encrypted passwords contained in the standard password file. - "Password Aging" on page 90 shows how to force users to choose new passwords at specified intervals. - "Using pwck to Check the Password File" on page 93 introduces a useful tool that performs some useful password file checks.
+- "Guidelines for Devising Passwords" on page 81 discusses how to choose more secure passwords and avoid easily guessed ones. - "About PROM Passwords" on page 82 discusses use of PROM passwords. - "Establishing Second (Dialup) Passwords" on page 84 discusses how to associate a second password (often called system or dialup passwords) with specific tty lines. - "About Shadow Passwords" on page 86 describes the use of a shadow password file to hide even the encrypted passwords contained in the standard password file. - "About Password Aging" on page 87 shows how to force users to choose new passwords at specified intervals. - "Using pwck to Check the Password File" on page 90 introduces a useful tool that performs some useful password file checks.

-Managing passwords is also described in "IRIX Admin: System Configuration and Operation."
+Managing passwords is also described in IRIX Admin: System Configuration and Operation.